waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Objective & Puzzle Logs
 ## A. Find the Secret Key to unlock the Cinnabar Gym
 - **Conclusion:** The Secret Key is NOT in the Cinnabar Lab or Pokemon Mansion.
 Both locations are fully explored and are dead ends for this objective.
-- **Current Plan:** Solve the Seafoam Islands boulder puzzle, as a sign on B4F stated, "Boulders might change the flow of water!".

-## B. Seafoam Islands Puzzle Log
-- **Current Location:** Cinnabar Island, preparing to re-enter the western Seafoam Islands cave.
-- **Failed Hypothesis:** The eastern entrance to Seafoam Islands, accessed via Route 19, was the correct path.
-This was proven false as the eastern water channel on Route 20 is a dead end, completely blocked by impassable rock formations.
-- **Critical Correction:** My previous analysis was flawed.
-While it's true I cannot surf *around* the Seafoam Islands, the system has confirmed I am NOT in a dead end.
-There is a reachable warp at (49, 6) on the western side of the island mass that provides a path forward.
-The eastern cave entrance at (59, 10) is not the correct path from this side.
-I must navigate to the western cave entrance.
+- **Current Plan:** The only remaining path is through the Seafoam Islands.
+The game data confirms a reachable warp at (49, 6) on Route 20, which leads into the western side of the cave system.
+My pathfinding tool was bugged, leading to incorrect conclusions about the area being a dead end.

 # IV.
 Archived Logs
 ## Pokemon Mansion Puzzle Log